Welcome to Denmark

 Denmark`s coastline is 7,314 km. which is longer than the Chinese Wall.
 It corresponds to almost one and a half metre of coast per inhabitant.
 The official language is Danish, and the currency is the Danish Kroner.

-Denmark includes several major islands as Zealand (Sjælland), Funen (Fyn), Bornholm and the peninsula Jutland.
+Denmark includes several islands as Zealand (Sjælland), Funen (Fyn), Bornholm and the peninsula Jutland.
 The terrain is low and flat to gently rolling plains.

-Denmark is today a modern, prosperous nation and has a modern market economy, and the Danes enjoy a high standard of living, and they have a good welfare system and is a member of the European Union (EU) and the Schengen agreement.
+Denmark is today a modern, prosperous nation.
+It has a modern market economy, and the Danes enjoy a high standard of living, and they have a good welfare system and is a member of the European Union (EU) and the Schengen agreement.

 The country has a high-tech agricultural sector and world-leading companies in pharmaceuticals, maritime shipping and renewable energy.